 Why replace a missing tooth or multiple teeth?
 Quite simply, not having a tooth or multiple teeth in their place can cause undue stress on the remaining teeth.
-This can actually make you lose other teeth more quickly.
+This can make you lose other teeth more quickly.
 Think of it like books on a bookshelf.
 They’re all in their place until you pull one book out.
 Then the other books sort of slant and collapse into the space of the missing book.
 This happens with teeth as well.
 As they start to shift, you will notice gaps and spaces in the other teeth.
 This can cause esthetic and functional problems.
 Esthetically, you will see the spaces and gaps which can really change the way you think about your smile.

 Once the teeth have started shifting, you’ll need to get braces to move them back into place.
-Functionally you will start to hear your speech change (ie you may develop a lisp), you may start having problems chewing certain foods (say goodbye to steaks, apples and carrots!), as your teeth shift you will start chewing on different surfaces of the tooth that are not intended to be chewed on causing earlier loss of you remaining teeth, and finally it inevitably leads to deterioration of the jawbone which usually leads to changes in the way your face looks ( a sunken look develops where the jawbone has deteriorated).
+Functionally you will start to hear your speech change (ie you may develop a lisp), you may start having problems chewing certain foods (say goodbye to steaks, apples and carrots!), and as your teeth shift you will start chewing on different surfaces of the tooth that are not intended to be chewed on causing earlier loss of your remaining teeth, and finally, it inevitably leads to deterioration of the jawbone which usually leads to changes in the way your face looks ( a sunken look develops where the jawbone has deteriorated).

 There are 2 main ways to replace missing teeth: a Bridge or an Implant.

 I’ll walk you through both options below.